Our story so far

 Annie is now four years old- but don't be fooled by her tininess and her blonde locks; she runs a tight ship here at WonderWood.
-Always leading by example and showing those not pulling their weight how its done!
+She always leads by example and shows those not pulling their weight how it’s done…

 Tim- 'the troll'

-Tim, a champion weaver, hedge layer, barrel roller and beer drinker, is the dreadlocked founder and owner of WonderWood and Foxcotte, and dad to Annie and Oskar.
+Tim, a champion weaver, barrel roller, beer drinker and Supreme Champion of the National Hedge Laying Competition, is the dreadlocked founder and owner of WonderWood and Foxcotte, and dad to Annie and Oskar.
 His ethos to a good day's work is simple; a day has not begun until you've dug a hole.

 Immy- 'the cake eater'

 Imogen, Tim's younger sister, has been weaving in Oxfordshire for the last three years but has been annoying and winding up Tim for the last 28 years; an art that she has practically perfected.
-Immy's team in Oxford consists of her two faithful fox red Labradors, Belle and B, Chris and Libby her sister.
+Immy's team in Oxford consists of her two faithful fox red Labradors, Belle and B, her partner Chris, and Libby her sister.
 Her main loves are mayonnaise and cake.

 Chris- 'just ask chris'

 Chris, Immy's right hand man and partner, is now a fully subscribed member of the WonderWood team, bringing his invaluable chainsawing, forestry skills and knowledge to the mix, not to mention his unwavering positivity and support.
 As a closet willow weaver wannabe he is finally earning his stripes and mastering the art of the bendy sticks.
-He still doesn't like mayo however.
+He still, however, doesn't like mayo.

 Jacob- 'mini me'